COVID-19 reporting

 Mortality data web toolexternal link

-Any changes in the data reflects deaths which happened before 18 July 2025 and were later attributed to COVID-19, not recent deaths.
+Any changes in the data reflects deaths which happened before 18 July 2025, not recent deaths.

 Admission rate reporting